dustinpfister/hexo_sitesource/source/_posts/api-fixer.md

 categories: api
 ---

-{% mytags_postwords fixer.io,api-fixer,jsonp %}
+{% mytags_postwords fixer.io,api&#32;fixer,jsonp %}

-Lately I was helping a friend of mine prepare for a trip to India.
+Laately I was helping a friend of mine prepare for a trip to India.
 While doing so one of the things she wanted to get done was to type up a table that included US dollar amounts on one column, and the rupee equivalent in the other.

 <!-- more -->